Intolerance (film)

-Intolerance is a 1916 epic silent film directed by D. W. Griffith.
-Subtitles include Love's Struggle Throughout the Ages and A Sun-Play of the Ages.

-Regarded as one of the most influential films of the silent era (though it received mixed reviews at the time), the three-and-a-half-hour epic intercuts four parallel storylines, each separated by several centuries: first, a contemporary melodrama of crime and redemption; second, a Judean story: Christ's mission and death; third, a French story: the events surrounding the St. Bartholomew's Day massacre of 1572; and fourth, a Babylonian story: the fall of the Babylonian Empire to Persia in 539 BC.
+Intolerance is a 1916 American anthology silent film directed by D. W. Griffith.
+Subtitled as Love's Struggle Throughout the Ages and A Sun-Play of the Ages, the three-and-a-half-hour epic intercuts four parallel storylines, each separated by several centuries: first, a contemporary melodrama of crime and redemption; second, a Biblical story: Christ's mission and death; third, a French story: the events surrounding the St. Bartholomew's Day massacre of 1572; and fourth, a Babylonian story: the fall of the Babylonian Empire to Persia in 539 BC.
 Each story had its own distinctive color tint in the original print.
 The scenes are linked by shots of a figure representing Eternal Motherhood, rocking a cradle.

 Griffith chose to explore the theme of intolerance partly in response to his previous film The Birth of a Nation (1915) being derided by the NAACP and others for perpetuating and supporting racial stereotypes and glorifying the Ku Klux Klan.
 Intolerance was not, however, an apology, as Griffith felt he had nothing to apologize for; in numerous interviews, Griffith made clear that the film was a rebuttal to his critics and he felt that they were, in fact, the intolerant ones.
-In the years following its release, Intolerance strongly influenced European film movements.
-In 1958, the film was voted number 7 on the Brussels 12 list at the 1958 World Expo.
+In the years following its release, Intolerance strongly influenced European film movements and is regarded as one of the most influential films of the silent era.
+In 1958, the film was voted number 7 in the World Expo film poll.
 In 1989, it was one of the first films to be selected for preservation in the United States National Film Registry.

 Storylines

-The film consists of four distinct, but parallel, stories—intercut with increasing frequency as the film builds to a climax—that demonstrate humankind's persistent intolerance throughout the ages.
+The film consists of four distinct, but parallel, stories—intercut with increasing frequency as the film builds to a climax—that demonstrate mankind's persistent intolerance throughout the ages.
 The timeline covers approximately 2,500 years.